bharath2787/Python_Practice/README.md

 *Joins*

+merge - pd.merge(df1,df2, on ="column", how = "inner")
+-- left_on , right_on to join by different column names

 owners.groupby('area').agg({'owner':'count'}) -- this will aggregate counts of owners in each area
                                     -- group by and sort also take lists as inputs .. lef_on and right_on let you join on different column names